 Neil is a Lecturer in International Development at the University of Bath.
 His research focusses on the governance of exploitative and so-called ‘unfree’ labour and in particular the various forms of it targeted for eradication by the Sustainable Development Goals.
 He currently co-leads a pilot in India trialling UBI and participatory action research as potential policy responses to indecent or exploitative work in Hyderabad, India.
 Neil is also a founder and editor of the Beyond Trafficking and Slavery platform publishing at openDemocracy.net.

 Dr. Malcolm Torry was elected as BIEN’s treasurer in 2021 following five years in the voluntary post of General Manager, during which time he facilitated the stabilisation of BIEN’s registration, administration, and financial affairs.
-He is a priest in the Church of England, and for thirty-four years served full time in South London parishes.
+He is a priest in the Church of England who is now Priest in Charge of St Mary Abchurch in the City of London.
 For twenty years he was Director of the Citizen’s Basic Income Trust in the UK, for ten years he was a Visiting Senior Fellow at the London School of Economics, and he is now a Visiting Fellow at the Institute for Policy Research at the University of Bath.
-He has written several books on Basic Income, and edited the Palgrave International Handbook of Basic Income: https://torry.org.uk/basic-income.
+He has written several books on Basic Income, and has edited two editions of the Palgrave International Handbook of Basic Income: https://torry.org.uk/basic-income.

 Social Media Manager